shiva-shiva/React-Portfolio/README.md

 ## Description

-It is a personal static website/portfolio  hosted with GitHub Pages, built to showcase my recent projects. <h4>Click [here](https://shiva-portfolio-react.herokuapp.com/) for demo.</h4>
+It is a personal SPA portfolio built with React.
+To showcase my recent projects. <h4>Click [here](https://shiva-portfolio-react.herokuapp.com/) for demo.</h4>

 ## ✨Demo